ndleah/python-mini-project/Cat_command/README.md

 # Cat Command

 ## 🛠️ Description
-Linux's "cat" command implemented using python
+Linux's "cat" command implemented using Python.
+It opens the file specified in the command argument and prints it onto console.

 ## Requirements